One of my dozen Top Aussie Reads of 2016

 About the Author, A S Patric

 A.S.
 Patrić is the award winning author of Las Vegas for Vegans, published in 2012 by Transit Lounge.
 Las Vegas for Vegans was shortlisted for the 2013 Queensland Literary Awards’ Steele Rudd Prize.
-He is also the author of Bruno Kramzer and The Rattler & other stories.
+He is also the author of Bruno Kramzer and The Rattler & other stories and Black Rock White City.
 Alec lives in bayside Melbourne and is a St Kilda bookseller.

 - Visit Alec’s website or connect with him on Twitter (@)